GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update-2023-02-02/index.md

 For further information, please follow [Private Network Access update: Introducing a deprecation trial](/blog/private-network-access-update/).

-If you are hosting a website within a private network that expects requests from public networks, we are interested in your feedback and use cases.
+If you host a website within a private network that expects requests from public networks, we are interested in your feedback and use cases.
 Let us know by filing an issue with Chromium at [crbug.com](crbug.com) and set the component to `Blink>SecurityFeature>CORS>PrivateNetworkAccess` or open an issue